Diversity, Equity, and Inclusion

 The CRASH Committee has developed a set of recommendations for the USBC in each of its four areas and is serving as the driver of cultural change within the organization by forging a national-level dialogue with an emphasis towards action on diversity, equity, and inclusion.
 It is working in Transformation Teams to prioritize and implement policy and structural changes in each of its four domains: governance/leadership, membership, staff/personnel, and coalitions.

-The United States Breastfeeding Committee hosts this series of bi-monthly webinars as part of its efforts to "create and model a culture of inclusion, diversity & equity" (USBC Strategic Framework Goal 4).
+This series of bi-monthly webinars is hosted by the USBC as part of its efforts to "create and model a culture of inclusion, diversity & equity" (USBC Strategic Framework Goal 4).
 With funding support from the W.K.
 Kellogg Foundation, this series will focus on building the capacity of the breastfeeding field to apply both an "equity lens" to inform and guide our external strategies and activities, but also an "equity mirror" to examine our internal structures, culture, and policies.
-Webinars are held every two months (in odd-numbered months) on the fourth Tuesday of the month from 2:00-3:30 p.m.
-ET.
+View past webinar sessions.

 The USBC has been funded by the W.K.
 Kellogg Foundation to host this community as part of an inclusive learning and transformation process for the "First Food" field.
 The community will build the capacity of the breastfeeding field to apply both an "equity lens" to inform and guide our external strategies and activities, but also an "equity mirror" to examine our internal structures, culture, and policies.